microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-post-bulkactions.md

 ### response
-the following is an example of the response
+The following is an example of the response.
 >**note:** the response object shown here might be shortened for readability.
 <!-- {
   "blocktype": "response",